 This may be fairly typical off the cuff answer from a traditional accountant.
 The truth is that many accountants do not like discussing costs, fees, prices or whatever you want to call it.
 But I will ask why!
 Why should any business, accounting or otherwise not be transparent when it comes to pricing?

 This leaves the potential client with the following questions:

-The actual reason that most accountants do not talk about cost on the phone and especially on their website is because they have no consistent and official pricing system.
-In some cases they may as well just stick their finger in the air and see which way the wind is blowing and make up a number!
+The actual reason that most accountants do not talk about cost on the phone and especially on their website is that they have no consistent and official pricing system.
+In some cases, they may as well just stick their finger in the air and see which way the wind is blowing and make up a number!